abdulrahmanazab/sdag/README.md

 ```
 For each job, four values are displayed:
 * <b>Job name</b>: given in the workflow description.
-* Job ID: the real job indentifier after submitting the job to SLURM.
+* <b>Job ID</b>: the real job indentifier after submitting the job to SLURM.
 It can be used to check the status of the job.
-* Job parents: a comma separated list of jobs on which the job is dependent, i.e. the job won't start before these jobs end with exit code 0.
+* <b>Job parents</b>: a comma separated list of jobs on which the job is dependent.
-* Job children: a comma separated list of jobs which are dependent on this job.
+* <b>Job children</b>: a comma separated list of jobs which are dependent on this job.